servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 ```

 > If you ever used [Knockout.js](https://knockoutjs.com/) or
-> [MobX](https://mobx.js.org/), this is almost exactly what
+> [MobX](https://mobx.js.org/), this is almost exactly
+> the code you write there when you want to create a computed
+> observable that uses some other observable &ndash;
-> you do there except the fact you don't have to manually
+> except the fact you don't have to manually
-> subscribe on dependency's invalidation - this happens
+> subscribe on dependency's invalidation (this happens
-> automatically.
+> automatically).

 As you see, now any output of `GetCurrentTimeWithOffset()`
 is automatically invalidated once the output of `GetCurrentTime()`
 gets invalidated, so *we fully solved the invalidation problem for
 `GetCurrentTimeWithOffset()`!*

-And if you're curious what's going to invalidate the output of
+But what's going to invalidate the output of `GetCurrentTime()`?
-`GetCurrentTime()`, the answer is quite simple:
+Actually, there are just two options:
 1. Either this function's output is invalidated the same way
    `GetCurrentTimeWithOffset()` output is invalidated - i.e. it similarly
    subscribes to the invalidation events of all of its dependencies and
    invalidates itself once any of them signals.
-2. Or there is some other code that properly invalidates it.
+2. Or there is some other code that invalidates it "manually".
    This is always the case when one of values it consumes don't support
    `IComputed<T>`.